 Peanut butter.
 It’s a popular and convenient food for toddlers.
 In fact, most kids in the U.S. will eat around 1,500 peanut butter and jelly sandwiches by the time they reach college!
 But is peanut butter healthy?
-That’s what we’ll unpack in this post.
+Find out in this post and video.

 First, why we like it…

 It tastes good.
 Toddlers usually love this stuff and so do adults.
 It almost has an addictive quality as I know many who struggle with not eating the whole jar.

 It does have nutrients.
 Peanut butter healthy qualities include being high in niacin, folate and vitamin E. It’s also high in antioxidants, monounsaturated fats and polyphenols.
 In fact, in one study, those that ate peanuts 4 times a week, may lower there risk for coronary heart disease.
 It also shows promise against Type II Diabetes in women.
 But, let’s keep in mind, there are many other sources of antioxidants and polyphenols.

 Why we don’t like it…